chrplr/PCBS/docs/software-installation.rst

 We explain below how to install:

-- a code editor: *Sublime text*
+- a code editor: *Visual Studio Code*
 - a version control system: *Git*
-- the statistical programming language: *R*
+- the statistical programming language *R*
-- its integrated development environment: *RStudio*
+- the integrated development environment *RStudio*
-- Anaconda Python
+- The programming language *Python*
-- The experiment generatror  *Expyriment* (python module)
+- The experiment generator  *Expyriment* (python module)

 After the installation, you will need to `check`_ that everything works.